Small but stylish: 9 narrow bathroom ideas that maximise every inch

 “Laying floor tiles horizontally will give the illusion of a much wider space.
 Similarly, neutral tiles are generally more suited to smaller spaces than darker ones, as they will open up the space and allow natural light to bounce off them,” says Amanda Telford, marketing manager at CTD Tiles.

-Although it may seem counterintuitive, choosing larger tiles in your small bathroom can actually make the room seem bigger.
-“Smaller tiles will do the opposite and make your bathroom seem smaller.
-With this in mind, try to opt for larger tiles.
-This applies to both the floor tiles and wall tiles,” says Ryan McDonough at Myjobquote.co.uk.
+Although it may seem counterintuitive, choosing larger tiles in your small bathroom can actually make the room seem bigger – and this will apply to both your floor and wall tiles.

 Take stock of exactly what you need to store in your narrow bathroom and make a list.
 From there, come up with the best ways to get in everything you need and avoid ending up with too little or too much storage that isn’t practical or takes up too much space.